 A map of the rock climbing areas in Bulgaria © Francesco Bonvecchio

-Why Bulgaria should be your next rock climbing destination
+Why Bulgaria should be your next rock climbing destination.

 Europe's oldest country has much to offer the outdoor enthusiast.
 Undulating mountain ranges dominate Bulgaria's Central and Southwestern regions, acting as a haven for wildlife including populations of wolves, lynx and bears.
 To the East, you'll find the Black Sea coast with its golden beaches and shimmering waters.
-Ancient historical sites, richly adorned churches and monasteries, traditional villages where hospitality reigns supreme dot the landscape.
-And the rock rock climbing!
+Ancient historical sites, richly adorned churches and monasteries, and traditional villages where hospitality reigns supreme dot the landscape.
+And the rock climbing is insane!
 Bulgaria may not be able to compete with Italy or Spain in terms of quantity of routes.
 Yet this is more than made up for by the quality and uniqueness of each crag - from etherial caves to phenomenal limestone formations, slabs to overhangs, alpine routes to deep water solo...

 Rock climbing in Bulgaria is the perfect way to experience the country’s vibrant culture and varied landscapes.
 Rent a car, plan a few days at each crag and factor in some rest days to explore the hiking trails and cultural sites.
 It’s well worth learning a few phrases in Bulgarian, and remember that nodding means no and shaking your head yes!

 Heather Weidner on 'Varna', a 7b climb in the Prohodna Cave.
 The cave's two symmetrical skylights, known as 'God's Eyes' can be seen in the background © Ruslan Vakrilov